thoriqakbar0/ship-llm/README.md

     return "User message"
 ```

-Hurry AI optimizes the API call process, reduces boilerplate code, and handles parameter management more efficiently, resulting in faster development and a cleaner codebase.
+Ship LLM optimizes the API call process, reduces boilerplate code, and handles parameter management more efficiently, resulting in faster development and a cleaner codebase.

 ## Predictable structured output, courtesy of Instructor